-17.1.
-Funding for ELP comes entirely from the High Needs Budget, whereas NPA and SEN Support also use the Dedicated School Grant.
-A proportion of the Dedicated School Grant is assigned to additional needs/or SEN. This notional amount is based on a national formula which anticipates the number of pupils with additional needs within a school based on a number of factors (e.g. deprivation, FSM etc.) School's Financial Mangers/Bursars receive a breakdown each year showing the proportion of their budget which has been allocated to additional needs.
+17.1.Funding for ELP, NPA and SEN Support uses the high needs budget and the Dedicated Schools' Grant (DSG).
+A proportion of the DSG is assigned to additional needs/or SEN within schools.
+This notional amount is based on a national formula which anticipates the number of pupils with additional needs within a school based on a number of factors (e.g. deprivation, FSM etc.) School's Financial Mangers/Bursars receive a breakdown each year showing the proportion of their budget which has been allocated to additional needs (Sometimes referred to as a funding certificate).
 It is up to each school to decide how to best interpret and use this funding.

-Funding source SEN Support NPA ELP Place fund Funding available within the school delegated funds notionally equivalent to £10,000 per pupil.
+Funding source SEN Support NPA ELP Place fund Funding available within the school delegated funds notionally equivalent to £10,0008 per pupil.
 From element one and two already delegated to the school - notionally equivalent to £10,000 per pupil.
-Places agreed annually via Wiltshire Council and DfE Funding Agency and allocated at £10,000 per place Top-up No Top-up From High Needs Budget via SEN Panel From High Needs Budget via SEN Panel.
-However if there are unused places top-up will not be sent to the school until the combined allocation of all pupils top-ups exceeds the place funding allocated .
+Places agreed annually via Wiltshire Council and DfE Funding Agency and allocated at £6,000 per place, with element one or AWPU and associated deprivation weightings already given to the school via census counts.
+The full total per place is thus £10,000 (and potentially a little more with deprivation weightings) Top-up No Тор-ир From High Needs Budget via SEN Panel From High Needs Budget via SEN Panel.
+However, if there are unused places top-up will not be sent to the school until the combined allocation of all pupil's top-ups exceeds the place funding allocated .